-Although primarily known for producing hardware for gamers, Razer’s line of keyboards are surprisingly a good fit for office-oriented tasks.
+Although primarily known for producing hardware for gamers, Razer’s line of keyboards is surprisingly a good fit for office-oriented tasks.
 Don’t worry if some of their keyboards are a little too flashy for a stuffy office cubicle: Razer produces their own switches so you could switch up your office keyboard with something sleek and professional-looking, then switch it out to something edgy and cool when the bosses aren’t watching.
 It’s a clever way to stay productive when working from home, or so we like to tell our editors.

-Best Razer Keyboards for Gaming and Work
+Top 3 Best Razer Keyboards For Gaming and Work

 One of the best Razer keyboards you can get for gaming, the Razer BlackWidow Elite is a wired, full-sized keyboard that looks and feels durable thanks to its mixed alloy and plastic chassis.
 If the design hasn’t tipped you off yet, this Razer keyboard was intended for gaming: sleek, yet bold, lines, a plushy leatherette wrist rest, two incline positions, and various RGB settings.
 However, thanks to the amazing amount of customization you can do with this keyboard, it’s also an extremely ergonomic tool for work-related activities (the leatherette wrist rest is a great boon for anyone typing up reports for hours on end).

-The customization options are quite varied, thanks to the Razer Synapse 3, the Razer keyboards proprietary customization software.
+The customization options are quite varied, thanks to the Razer Synapse 3, the Razer keyboard’s proprietary customization software.
 The Razer Synapse 3 allows you to control the kind of lights to display, latency options, and pretty much every other aspect of keyboard customization possible.
-But the keyboard itself has a ton of practical bells and whistles in and of itself: a USB passthrough, a volume control knob, an audio jack, and dedicated media keys.
-It also comes with your choice of Orange, Green and Yellow switches so you can soup up your Razer keyboard once you clock out from work.
+But the keyboard itself has a ton of practical bells and whistles and of itself: a USB passthrough, a volume control knob, an audio jack, and dedicated media keys.
+It also comes with your choice of Orange, Green, and Yellow switches so you can soup up your Razer keyboard once you clock out from work.

 Here are some downsides, though: it doesn’t have any dedicated macro keys which, while irrelevant for office work, isn’t the best if you want a laptop for both gaming and work.
 The Razer Synapse 3 is also only compatible with Windows, so macOS users won’t have access to the same customization options.
 But then again, who games on a mac anyway?